futurehood/Articles/web420-a-private-peer-to-peer-internet-for-the-people/README.md

 Web420 doesn't just have the potential to replace most of the existing Internet, it has the potential to burn the existing Internet to the ground.

-Beware the fumes, they're toxic too.
+Beware the fumes, they're toxic.

 ## Conclusion